NASA-Openscapes/2021-Cloud-Hackathon/README.md

 The Cloud Hackathon will take place **virtually** from **November 15-19, 2021.** The event is free to attend, but an application is required.
 If you are interested in participating, the application period is open September 20 - October 8, 2021.

 ### About

-### About

-The **Cloud Hackathon: Transitioning Earthdata Workflows to the Cloud **is a virtual 5-day (4 hours per day) collaborative learning experience aimed at exploring, creating, and promoting effective cloud-based science and applications workflows using NASA Earthdata Cloud data, tools, and services (among others), in support of Earth science data processing and analysis in the era of big data.
+The **Cloud Hackathon: Transitioning Earthdata Workflows to the Cloud** is a virtual 5-day (4 hours per day) collaborative learning experience aimed at exploring, creating, and promoting effective cloud-based science and applications workflows using NASA Earthdata Cloud data, tools, and services (among others), in support of Earth science data processing and analysis in the era of big data.
 Its goals are to: